 For instance, he painted several canvases depicting the earliest contact between the Indians and Europeans in the Northwest waters.
 He meticulously renders the style of canoe, the type of Spanish ship, the design of the blanket -- down to the tiny braids on the inside of the blanket.
-His paintings are not confined to Northwest Coast culture.
-He also depicts Plateau and Plains Indian scenes.
-For instance, Spring Hunt, a 1987 painting, depicts a Plateau hunter riding through the sage "just north of the big bend of the Columbia, with the Horse Heaven Hills in the distant background" (Sun Dogs, p.
-98).
+His paintings were not confined to Northwest Coast culture.
+He also depicted Plateau and Plains Indian scenes.
+For instance, Spring Hunt, a 1987 painting, depicts a Plateau hunter riding through the sage "just north of the big bend of the Columbia, with the Horse Heaven Hills in the distant background" (Sun Dogs, 98).

 In 2003, a new research center was established at the Burke Museum, called the Bill Holm Center for the Study of Northwest Coast Art.
 The center was the brainchild of Robin K. Wright, Holm's successor as the curator of Native American art at the Burke, and George F. MacDonald (b.
 1938) the Burke's director at the time.
 Wright said she "wanted to assure Holm's legacy will continue into the future" ("NEH Grant").

 The Center raised money through an art auction in 2004 and received a $300,000 grant from the National Endowment for the Humanities.
 Holm described it as a "research center where scholars or Indian carvers or anyone involved in Northwest Coast art would be given grants to come to the Burke and study our collections."
 As of 2013, the Bill Holm Center remained a thriving research center at the museum.